Chinese room: Many mansions / wait till next year reply

 The brain arguments in particular deny strong AI if they assume that there is no simpler way to describe the mind than to create a program that is just as mysterious as the brain was.
 He writes "I thought the whole idea of strong AI was that we don't need to know how the brain works to know how the mind works."
 If computation does not provide an explanation of the human mind, then strong AI has failed, according to Searle.

 Other critics hold that the room as Searle described it does, in fact, have a mind, however they argue that it is difficult to see—Searle's description is correct, but misleading.
 By redesigning the room more realistically they hope to make this more obvious.
 In this case, these arguments are being used as appeals to intuition (see next section).

 In fact, the room can just as easily be redesigned to weaken our intuitions.
 Ned Block's Blockhead argument suggests that the program could, in theory, be rewritten into a simple lookup table of rules of the form "if the user writes S, reply with P and goto X".
 At least in principle, any program can be rewritten (or "refactored") into this form, even a brain simulation.
 In the blockhead scenario, the entire mental state is hidden in the letter X, which represents a memory address—a number associated with the next rule.
 It is hard to visualize that an instant of one's conscious experience can be captured in a single large number, yet this is exactly what "strong AI" claims.
-On the other hand, such a lookup table would be ridiculously large (to the point of being physically impossible), and the states could therefore be extremely specific.
+On the other hand, such a lookup table would be ridiculously large (to the point of being physically impossible), and the states could therefore be overly specific.